robertfmath/Create-Intro-Cards/README.md

 )
 ```

 The output directory will contain the PDF, PNG images of each page of the PDF, and a log file indicating the names and photo availability statuses of all individuals who had an intro card created.
+The entire process typically takes only a few minutes or less, depending on the number of individuals, number of custom attributes, photo sizes, and hardware.

 `make_pdf` also provides a host of optional keyword arguments to tweak the default layout of the intro cards, from font sizes and text placement to photo boundaries and more.